brentvollebregt/nitratine.net/README.md

 - Pages displayed by popularity and date
 - Switch between light and dark themes
 - Option to switch snow on
+- Supports smaller screen sizes
+- Has a different menu for smaller devices

 ## Usage
 1. Install Python
 2. Install Flask (```pip install Flask```)
 3. Run server.py to make sure data.json generates
 4. Edit data.json
-    - site_location: only needed for robots.txt
+    - site_location: only needed for robots.txt (e.g. "http://nitratine.pythonanywhere.com")
-    - articles_location: location of articles
+    - articles_location: location of articles (e.g. "articles/")
     - administration: username and password for logging in at /admin
     - extra_header_info: A place to stick things like google analytics and verification tokens
-    - descriptions: Edit descriptions of the six major pages
+    - descriptions: Edit descriptions of the six major pages (descriptions for articles can be defined in the article itself or use the "description" variable passed to the Jinja template.

 ### Articles
 To add articles to the site you will need to have defined the articles location in the servers data.json.
 They then need to follow a format to be detected on startup.
- - Root directory (specified in JSON (adding later))
+ - Root directory (specified in JSON)
     - sub (e.g. apps, blog, projects...)
         - Article name (what will be in the url)
             - data.json (Article info)